 How to choose the right FAIR photography path

-Start on FAIR's dedicated photography path when the assignment involves photographs or photographic prints.
-The painting guide is useful for paintings and mixed fine-art routing, but it should not be the default starting point for photography buyers.
+Start on FAIR's photography path when the assignment involves photographs or photographic prints.
+The painting guide is useful for mixed fine-art routing, but it should not be the default for photography.

 Start with the broad photography directory when you know the assignment involves photography but still need routing help across processes, periods, or mixed photo collections.